vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 Canada
 U.S.A.
 Brazil
-Figure 11.9: Global allocation of hydroelec- tric power.
+Figure 11.9: Global allocation of hydroelectric power.
 Table 11.2: Top ten hydroelectric producers in the world, accounting for two-thirds of the hydroelectricity production worldwide.
 11.5 Upshot: Pros and Cons of Hydro
 The two lists below provide some pros and cons to hydroelectric power that are relevant to our assessment of its value to our mix of renewable energy options.
 First, the positive attributes:
-- Natural source, solar-driven, without waste products or pollu- tion;29
+- Natural source, solar-driven, without waste products or pollution;29
 - Technologically simple, therefore straightforward to implement and maintain;
-- High efficiency, turning 90% of available energy into useful elec- tricity;
+- High efficiency, turning 90% of available energy into useful electricity;
 ▸ Good baseline of steady power over daily timescales;
 Life-cycle CO2 emissions only 4% that of traditional fossil fuel electricity [^68];
 - Facilities31 can last a century or longer;